-METO 400 The Atmosphere (3) Prerequisites: CHEM 103; and MATH 241; and MATH 246; and PHYS 263.
+METO 400 The Atmosphere (3) Prerequisites: MATH 141, PHYS 161, PHYS 171 or permission of department.
 The atmosphere and its weather and climate systems.
-Composition of the atmosphere, energy sources and sinks, winds, storms, global circulation.
-The application of basic classical physics, chemistry, and mathematics to the study of the atmosphere.
+Composition of the atmosphere, energy sources and sinks, winds, storms and global circulation.
+The application of basic classical physics, chemistry and mathematics to the study of the atmosphere.